Optimal Smoothed Analysis of the Simplex Method: Introduction

 Ever since its first use in early 1948, the simplex method has been one of the primary algorithms for solving linear programming (LP) problems.
 For the purpose of this paper, an LP is a problem described by input data $A \in \R^{n \times d}, b \in \R^n, c \in \R^d$ and is written as

 The computational task at hand is to find if there exists any $x \in \R^d$ such that the system of inequalities $Ax \leq b$ holds.
 If such a \emph{feasible solution} $x$ exists, then one must report either a feasible solution $x$ for which additionally the inner product $c^\T x$ is maximal among all feasible solutions, or a certificate that the set of feasible solutions is \emph{unbounded}.
+The set of feasible solutions $P \coloneqq \{x \in \R^d \colon Ax \leq b \}$ is called a polyhedron.

 Linear programming problems arise in innumerable industrial contexts.
 Furthermore, they are often used as fundamental steps in a vast range of other optimization algorithms as they are well-known to be solvable efficiently.
-Despite the tremendous progress for polynomial time methods in general \cite{khachiyan1980polynomial} and interior point methods in particular \cite{ karmarkar1984new, renegar1988polynomial, mehrotra1992implementation, lee2014path, allamigeon2022interior}, the simplex method remains one of the most popular algorithms to solve LPs in a wide variety of practical contexts.
+Despite the tremendous progress for polynomial time methods in general \cite{khachiyan1980polynomial} and interior point methods in particular \cite{ karmarkar1984new, renegar1988polynomial, mehrotra1992implementation, lee2014path, adlnv}, the simplex method remains one of the most popular algorithms to solve LPs in a wide variety of practical contexts.

 The simplex method is best thought of as a class of algorithms, differing in specific details such as the choice of the \emph{pivot rule} or the \emph{phase 1} procedure.
 Navigating from one vertex of the feasible set to another, the pivot rule is the part of a simplex method that decides in which direction the pivot step will move.
 Notable examples of pivot rules include the most negative reduced cost rule \cite{dan51}, the steepest edge rule and its approximations \cite{harris, gol76, jour/mapr/FG92}, and the shadow vertex rule \cite{gas55, thesis/Borgwardt77}.